Is Perpetual Income 365 going to show you how to make hundreds of dollars per day?

 Once you purchase the product you can access the member’s area.

-Meaning – these are upsells with no real value.
+In other words, these are upsells, with no real value.

-What is good about this system, they have an active Facebook Group.
+What is good about this system, is they have an active Facebook Group.

 According to a few success stories, it seems that some of the members made a couple of bucks but it does not say how much they “invested” in the Solo Ads.